kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module12.md

 After completing this lab, you will be able to:

 - Explore the Microsoft Purview compliance center
-- Compliance posture through Compliance Manager.
+- Compliance posture through Compliance Manager

 ## Architecture Diagram